 Talk therapy.
 In many ways, talk therapy is like having a conversation.
 We talk about what is important to you.
 I listen, seek to understand, ask questions, offer feedback and another perspective.
 We check in regularly about how we are progressing toward your goals.
 Talk therapy allows you to give voice to those things that are most perplexing or painful, and to explore how to change and grow.

-EMDR (Trauma therapy).
-I am an EMDRIA-approved therapist.
+EMDR (trauma therapy).
+I am an EMDRIA-certified therapist.
 EMDR (Eye Movement Desensitization and Reprocessing) was developed as a way of processing traumatic memories so that they no longer cause disturbance that interferes with everyday life or causes undue suffering.
 Many research studies have shown the effectiveness of this technique for healing trauma and PTSD, and it has also proved effective for other conditions, including anxiety, depression, phobias, panic disorders, and performance enhancement.